jeff-boykin/old-work-docs/Documents/revised-project-template.md

   - [ ] Element 1
   - [ ] Element 2

-> Optional: Include if details are required.
-Screenshots of desired outputs would go in this section.
+> Optional: Include if further details are required.
+Example: Screenshots of desired outputs would go in this section.

 - **Bonus:**
   - Suggestions for design / style points